-The Municipal Elections Act does not provide guidance for a municipality related to the choice between the current first-past-the-post system and the new ranked ballot system.
-12 However,
+The Municipal Elections Act does not provide guidance for a municipality related to the choice between the current first-past-the-post system and the new ranked ballot system.12 However,

-11 In multi-member elections (Ward 1 is currently a multi-member district, for example), a threshold is established based on the proportion of votes needed to win and used instead of a majority (50%+1) to determine the winners.
 12 At the same time, in the context of a ranked ballot bylaw, O. Reg.
 310/16 requires a single- or lower-tier municipal council to consider the cost of conducting ranked ballot elections as well as the availability of suitable technology and the impact on election administration.